 |Cogentrix Alamosa Solar Generating Project||Central, concentrating photovoltaic||30 MW||Alamosa, Colo.||2012|

 |Solar Technology Acceleration Center (SolarTAC)||Multiple technologies||0.92 MW||Aurora, Colo.||2012|

 Learn more about SolarTAC and Xcel Energy’s participation in this world-class solar testing and demonstration facility.

 Xcel Energy offers the Solar*Rewards® program in Colorado, Minnesota and New Mexico.
 We provide incentives to customers interested in installing solar systems on homes and businesses to help make the systems more affordable.
-In turn, the program and the renewable energy credits associated with the solar energy produced enable us to meet requirements of state renewable energy standards.
+In turn, the program and the renewable energy credits associated with the solar energy produced enable us to meet state renewable energy standards.